elevenlabs/elevenlabs-mcp/README.md

 1. Get your API key from [ElevenLabs](https://elevenlabs.io/app/settings/api-keys).
 There is a free tier with 10k credits per month.
 2. Install `uv` (Python package manager), install with `curl -LsSf https://astral.sh/uv/install.sh | sh` or see the `uv` [repo](https://github.com/astral-sh/uv) for additional install methods.
+3. Run `npx mcp-config elevenlabs` and enter your ElevenLabs API key retrieved in step 1

+### Manual Installation

+Instead of using `npx mcp-config`, you can manually configure the MCP config file of your MCP client:

+#### Using Claude

-3. Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json to include the following:
+Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json to include the following:

 ```
 {